 Our financial statements have been presented on the basis that our business is a going concern, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
 We are subject to the risks and uncertainties associated with a business with no revenue that is developing a novel pharmaceutical product candidates and medical device candidates, including limitations on our operating capital resources and uncertain demand for our products.
 We have incurred recurring operating losses and negative operating cash flows since inception, and we expect to continue to incur operating losses and negative operating cash flows for the foreseeable future.
+Our cash balance as of September 30, 2023 was \$24.8 million which excludes \$3.2 million of reimbursable tenant improvements recorded in our prepaid account.
+We expect our cash runway to extend into early 2025.

 Conducting clinical trials is a time-consuming, expensive and uncertain process that takes many years to complete and we may never generate the necessary data or results required to obtain marketing approval.
 We do not expect revenues until we are successful in completing the development and obtaining marketing approval for our products.
 We expect expenses to increase in connection with our ongoing activities, particularly as we initiate clinical trials, initiate new research and development projects and seek marketing approval for any product candidates that we successfully develop.
-In particular, we expect to incur increased expenses as we initiate our planned Phase 2 clinical trial of NPM-119.
-On August 11, 2023, the FDA notified us that the agency was placing a clinical hold on our IND for the proposed FIH study of NPM-119.
-The FDA indicated its intention to subsequently provide an official clinical hold letter stating the reasons for the clinical hold.
-If we are required to conduct additional IND-enabling activities such as additional pre-clinical studies, our overall expenditures relating to our NPM-119 program would increase.
+In particular, we expect to incur increased expenses as we initiate our planned first-in-human (FIH) clinical trial of NPM-119, also known as LIBERATE-1.
+On August 18, 2023, FDA provided written notification that the LIBERATE-1 study was on Full Clinical Hold exclusively due to CMC information to assess the risk to human subjects.
+Vivani remains actively engaged in discussions with FDA as part of its efforts to lift the Clinical Hold enable the expeditious initiation of LIBERATE-1.
+If we are required to conduct additional nonclinical or clinical activities preclinical or IND-enabling activities and additional pre-clinical, our overall expenditures relating to our NPM-119 program would increase.
 In addition, if we obtain marketing approval we expect to incur significant additional expenses related to sales, marketing, distribution and other commercial infrastructure to commercialize such product.
 In addition, our product candidates, if approved, may not achieve commercial success.
 We incur significant costs associated with operating as a public company in a regulated industry.